U.S. flag

 Mode of Inheritance

-DCX-related disorders are inherited in an X-linked manner.
+DCX-related disorders – encompassing classic lissencephaly (primarily in males) and subcortical band heterotopia (primarily in females) – are inherited in an X-linked manner.

 Risk to Family Members

-• An asymptomatic or only mildly affected mother; about half of identified heterozygous mothers appear clinically unaffected [Bahi-Buisson et al 2013]; asymptomatic heterozygous females without obvious structural changes of the brain have been reported [Demelas et al 2001, Aigner et al 2003].
+• The mothers of more than half of males with DCX pathogenic variants are clinically asymptomatic.
+Asymptomatic heterozygous females without obvious structural changes of the brain have been reported [Demelas et al 2001, Aigner et al 2003].

-• The parents of approximately 90% of female probands and 25% of male probands are clinically unaffected.
+• The parents of approximately 90% of female probands are clinically unaffected.
 The DCX pathogenic variants in these probands may be either de novo or inherited from an asymptomatic heterozygous or mosaic parent.

-• If the DCX pathogenic variant of a female proband is not identified in her mother, genetic testing (with sufficient sensitivity to uncover rare paternal somatic mosaicism) of paternal leukocyte DNA and additional paternal tissues for the DCX pathogenic variant may be considered.
+• If the DCX pathogenic variant identified in a female proband is not identified in her mother, genetic testing (with sufficient sensitivity to uncover rare paternal somatic mosaicism) of paternal leukocyte DNA and additional paternal tissues for the DCX pathogenic variant may be considered.

 Offspring of a proband

-• Males with classic lissencephaly are usually severely affected and are not known to reproduce; to date, no instances of offspring have been reported.
+• Males with DCX-related lissencephaly are usually severely affected and are not known to reproduce; to date, no instances of offspring have been reported.

 • Females with a DCX-related disorder have a 50% chance of transmitting the pathogenic variant to each child: